vishnusx/ZypherTailorResume/README.md

 # 🔥 Zypher Resume Tailor Agent

 **Built for the CoreSpeed Technical Assessment**

-This project implements an autonomous **Zypher AI Agent** that reads a candidate’s resume and a job description, analyzes skill gaps, and generates a tailored professional summary and improved resume bullet points — all in a clean, structured format.
+This project implements an autonomous **Zypher AI Agent** that reads a candidate's resume and a job description, analyzes skill gaps, and generates a tailored professional summary and improved resume bullet points — all in a clean, structured format.

-It uses:
+## 🛠️ Tech Stack

-- **Zypher Agent Framework (@corespeed/zypher)**
+- **Zypher Agent Framework** (`@corespeed/zypher`)
-- **OpenAI / Groq / Azure / Ollama (OpenAI-compatible)**
+- **OpenAI / Groq / Azure / Ollama** (OpenAI-compatible)
 - **Deno 2.0+**
-- **Event streaming with buffered final output (no broken words)**
+- **Event streaming** with buffered final output (no broken words)

 This agent demonstrates real agent reasoning and is designed to be fully portable and easy to run on any Windows/macOS/Linux system.